#1 These are not movie-quality visuals

 I made mention of Age’s evil government before, but I want to stress that point a little bit more because Patema Inverted was recommended to me on the basis of its strong writing.
 Of all the elements of its cliché story, the presentation of the government and the dictator at the head of it are perhaps the worst the movie has to offer.

 The guy is just your basic, power-hungry adult who is competing against literal children.
 Remember Oberon from Sword Art Online season 1?
 He is basically that with less setup.
 He throws tirades, his eyes go all twitchy, he excitedly mutters about his sexual desires for Patema, who is of course underage.
-Every twist involving him you see coming from a mile away, it’s a character that I can confidently say has 0 originality worked into him.
+Every twist involving him you see coming from a mile away; it’s a character that I can confidently say has 0 originality worked into him.
 I can’t imagine writing a plot for a film that is intended to be emotional and has this amazing premise at its core, and then thinking that a villain of this caliber is acceptable for it.

 Now, you could argue that you should zoom out and look at the society this man has created, but there too I find that Patema Inverted falls short.
 It tries to establish a sort-of religious state where the inverted people are demonized, except this is only shown through the off-brand Nazi goons that Patema and Age have to avoid, all of which are kind of slow-witted and easily fooled.
-The students we see all appear kind of perpetually bored and we never see if the propaganda and speeches actually affect them at all.
+The students we see all appear relatively normal and we never see if the propaganda and speeches actually affect them at all.
 In fact, aside from Age and the bad guys, none of the “regular” people ever interact with their inverted neighbors, so we get a whole bunch of setup and world-building here that amounts to absolutely nothing in the end.